mazeduldev/ai-agent-manager/README.md

     - Chatbox: http://localhost:4000/chat/{agentId}
     - Database (PostgreSQL): Connect via port 5432

+## Run for Development and Contribution

+1. **Infrastructure**: I strongly suggest using docker-compose only for running the development infrastructure using the following command.

+    ```bash
+    docker-compose -f docker-compose.infra.yml up -d
+    ```

+2. **Backend Services**: Import backend Spring Boot projects individually into your preferred IDE for java.
+My recommendation goes for [Intellij IDEA](https://www.jetbrains.com/idea/).
+Then run with it's built-in application runner.

+3. **Frontend**: Any code editor with support for [Biome](https://biomejs.dev/) should work.
+I recommend using [vscode](https://code.visualstudio.com/) or [cursor](https://cursor.com/).

 ## API Documentation
 Here are some of the key API endpoints available.